wikiknights/cs-materials/src/intro-to-c/hello-world/hello-world.md

 ---

-Now your program is done!
+You have finished creating your first C program!
 Congratulations!